Skip to content

 Your effort.
 Your next step.
 Your attitude.
 Your output quality.

-Winners don’t waste energy on what they can’t control.
+Winners do not waste energy on what they cannot control.

 Define the next move: